 Google Kickstart, formerly known as APAC is a test designed to hire people who are looking for a career in Google.
 The major difference between its former form and Kickstart is that there will be more testing rounds than before and is targeted to any age group rather than graduating students.

-Designed to hire the best minds of Asia Pacific region, the test primarily focuses on problem solving abilities, Data Structures and algorithms.
+Designed to hire the best minds of the Asia Pacific region, the test primarily focuses on problem-solving abilities, Data Structures, and algorithms.
 Preparing for Kickstart involves getting familiar with its judging environment because it is quite different from other problems.

 - There will be six online rounds of algorithmic quizzes designed by Google engineers

 - The top participants from each round may be invited to interview for a role at Google